cloudify-cosmo/docs.getcloudify.org/content/trial_getting_started/examples/local/local_hello_world_example.md

 ## {{< param cfy_console_name >}}

-This section explains how to run the above described steps using the {{< param cfy_console_name >}}.
+This section explains how to run the above-described steps using the {{< param cfy_console_name >}}.
 The {{< param cfy_console_name >}} and {{< param cfy_cli_name >}} can be used interchangeably for all {{< param product_name >}} activities.

 ### Upload Blueprint

-A blueprint is a general purpose model for describing systems, services or any orchestrated object topology.
+A blueprint is a general purpose model for describing systems, services, or any orchestrated object topology.
-Blueprints are represented as descriptive code (yaml based files) and typically stored and managed as part of the source repository.
+Blueprints are represented as descriptive code (yaml-based files) and are typically stored and managed as part of the source repository.
 The blueprint is available [here]({{< param first_service_blueprint_local >}}/{{< param blueprint_name >}}).

-The flow required to setup a service consists of:
+The flow required to set up a service consists of:

 1. Upload the blueprint describing the service to the {{< param cfy_manager_name >}}.
 1. Create a deployment from the uploaded blueprint.
 This generates a model of the service topology in the {{< param product_name >}} database and provides the "context" needed for running workflows.
 1. Run the **install** workflow for the created deployment to apply the model to the infrastructure.

-Let's run these one by one.
+Let's run these ones by one.

 To upload a blueprint to the {{< param cfy_manager_name >}}, select the **Local Blueprints** page, and use the **Upload** button.